Top 10 Level I Flashcards

 - Relative Yield Spread formula

-People seem to use search engines to look up formula they have forgotten.
-However, the two most popular flashcards are not formulae, obviously Portfolio Theory is being heavily tested still and the BA II Plus is one of the official calculators, it does not have a single button for covariance, so you need to remember how to calculate it given the data you have.
+People seem to use search engines to look up formulas they have forgotten.
+However, the two most popular flashcards are not formulae, obviously Portfolio Theory is being heavily tested every year and the BA II Plus is one of the official calculators, it does not have a single button for covariance, so you need to remember how to calculate it given the data you have.

-This entry was originaly posted on , it was last edited on and is filed under: Finance and tagged: Analytics, CFA®, Exam, Level 1, Top 10.
+This entry was originaly posted on , it was last edited on and is filed under: Advice and tagged: Analytics, CFA®, Finance.